arvigeus/AZ-204/Exercises/Create resources by using the Microsoft .NET SDK v3/README.md

    az cosmosdb create --name <myCosmosDBacct> --resource-group az204-cosmos-rg
    ```

-   Record the `documentEndpoint` shown in the JSON response, it's used later in the exercise.
+   Record the `documentEndpoint` shown in the JSON response for use later in the exercise.

 1. Retrieve the primary key for the account by using the following command.
-Record the `primaryMasterKey` from the command results it will be used in the code.
+Record the `primaryMasterKey` from the command results for use in the code.

    ```sh
    # Retrieve the primary key